jpfairbanks/SemanticModels.jl/doc/src/approach.md

 the residual.
-The error is defined as $\mid x-x^\star\mid$, which is the difference from the correct solution in the domain of $x$ and the residual is $\mid f(x) - f(x^\star)\mid$ or the difference from the correct solution in the co-domain.
+The error is defined as $\mid x-x^\star\mid$, which is the difference from the correct solution in the domain of $x$ and the residual is $\mid f(x) - f(x^\star)\mid$ or the difference from the correct solution in the codomain.
 We will frame our validation in terms of error and residual, where the error is how close did we get to the best metamodel, and residual is the difference between the observed versus predicted phenomena.